ALA-herbarium/documentation/arctos_batch.md

  * The record will be listed in the table.
 Click Check All and set Status to 'autoload'.
  * Click Change status for checked records.
 The record is no longer listed.

-## Using the bulkloader to update/add collectors

- *